HarvestMondello/Excel-sales-dashboard/README.md

 Next, I used **Power Query** to join the three primary tables; orders, customers and products, into a single unified query.
 I added calculated columns within Power Query to compute profits, monthly trends, and key metrics, automating data preparation across the file.
 Finally, I built interactive **PivotTables** and **PivotCharts** on top of this clean dataset to uncover trends by customer, product, and region, and to highlight top contributors and profit patterns.

+I concluded the dashboard by creating a macro to print the repot to PDF.
+See the [macro code here in VBA](https://github.com/HarvestMondello/coffee-sales-dashboard/blob/main/vba/SaveReportAsPDF.bas).

 # Conclusion
 **Problem**: The company lacked a clear, consolidated view of orders, products, and profit trends to guide business decisions.